Hippeastrum cybister

 Hippeastrum cybister is a flowering perennial herbaceous bulbous plant, in the family Amaryllidaceae, native from Bolivia to Argentina.

 Description

-The stem is nineteen inches tall.
+The stem is nineteen inches (48 cm) tall.

 Ecology

-The flowering season is Spring to Summer, with dormancy during the Autumn, Winter, and part of the Spring.
+The flowering season for H. cybister is Spring to Summer, with dormancy during the Autumn, Winter, and part of the Spring.

 Taxonomy

 Originally described by William Herbert, and formally named by John Gilbert Baker in 1888.